Continued Dispensing of PBS Medicines in Defined Circumstances (Continued Dispensing) initiative

 - the medicine requested is listed in the relevant legislation as eligible for supply under continued dispensing

 - there is an immediate need for the medicine and the customer can’t get to a prescriber

 - there has been prior clinical review by the prescriber that supports continuation of the medicine

 - there is an ongoing need for the medicine, and

 - the medicine is safe and appropriate for the customer.

-Current arrangements let pharmacists supply prescription only Schedule 4 medicines without a prescription in urgent or emergency situations.
+In some States, current arrangements let pharmacists supply a limited quantity of Schedule 4 medicines without a prescription in urgent or emergency situations.
 This initiative will complement these current provisions.